leshill/handlebars_assets/README.md

     //= require_tree ../templates

-## Templates

 ## The template file

-Write your Handlebars templates as standalone files in the location specified in your Javascript manifest.
-Organize the templates similarly to your Rails views.
-Name your files with `.jst.hbs` to add them to the `JST` global for your Javascript.
+Write your Handlebars templates as standalone files in your templates directory.
+Organize the templates similarly to Rails views.

 For example, if you have new, edit, and show templates for a Contact model